electric-sql/electric/docs/integrations/drivers/mobile/_crypto_polyfill_warning.md

-:::caution Polyfills
+### Polyfills
-Electric makes use of the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) for UUID generation, which is no available in React Native environments by default.
+Electric makes use of the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) for UUID generation, which is not available in React Native environments by default.
 You can provide a polyfill for this to ensure UUID uniqueness guarantees, like [`react-native-get-random-values`](https://www.npmjs.com/package/react-native-get-random-values):
 ```bash
 npm install react-native-get-random-values
 npx pod-install # unnecessary if using Expo managed workflow